tigrisdata/tigris-docs/docs/datamodels/overview.md

 # Overview

-There are no restrictions on specific data models used by the developers to store the data.
-The goal is to provide the best of both worlds: schema flexibility of document models, schema enforcement of relational models.
+TigrisDB is a document-oriented database with flexible data modeling capabilities and configurable schema enforcement policies.
+Specifically, TigrisDB tries to maintain the flexibility of document models while still supporting strict schema enforcement for applications that need it.

 ## Core Concepts